-The following Local Government guidance note Produced in partnership with Tim Spencer-Lane provides comprehensive and up to date legal information covering:
+The following Local Government guidance note Produced in partnership with Tim Spencer-Lane and Neil Grant of Gordon's Solicitors provides comprehensive and up to date legal information covering:

-The CQC is a non-departmental statutory body, sponsored by the Department of Health, responsible for regulating health and social care services in England, as well as protecting the interests of people whose rights are restricted under the Mental Health Act 1983 (MeHA 1983) see further Practice Note: Care Quality Commission (CQC).
+The CQC is a non-departmental statutory body, sponsored by the Department of Health and Social Care, responsible for regulating health and social care services in England, as well as protecting the interests of people whose rights are restricted under the Mental Health Act 1983 (MeHA 1983).
+See Practice Note: Care Quality Commission (CQC).

-The CQC’s inspection and review powers are set out in the following:
+The CQC’s inspection and review powers, and statutory requirements, are set out in the following: